gregwu/stock_db/ALPACA_QUICK_START.md

 ```

 The bot will:
-- ✅ Load your strategy from Streamlit settings
+- ✅ Load your strategy from alpaca_strategy_config.json
 - ✅ Monitor for signals every 5 minutes
 - ✅ Execute trades automatically
 - ✅ Send email alerts